xapax/security/list_of_common_ports.md

 I will try to make this chapter into a reference library.
 So that you can just check in this chapter to see common ways to exploit certain common services.
 I will only discuss the most common, since there are quite a few.

-this is fucking awesome. if there is any ports her  you dont find check out this guide. http://www.0daysecurity.com/penetration-testing/enumeration.html
+This is fucking awesome. if there is any ports here you dont find check out this guide. http://www.0daysecurity.com/penetration-testing/enumeration.html

 ## Port XXX - Service unknown